ohalliday/new-blog/src/content/text-styling-flutter.md

 ---
 layout: post
-title: "A Guide to Text Styling in Flutter"
+title: 'A Guide to Text Styling in Flutter'
 author: Owen
-tags: ["Flutter"]
+tags: ['Flutter']
-image: img/demo4.jpg
+image: img/text-styling/text-style-thumb.png
-date: "2019-05-28T15:11:55.000Z"
+date: '2019-05-28T15:11:55.000Z'
 draft: false
 ---

 Text is a massive part of any mobile application, so making sure it looks great and is easy to read is essential.
 In this guide I'm going to be covering methods in which text can be styled in Flutter.
 This includes using custom fonts, sizing, fontWeight, global theming and more.

->If you aren't familiar with Flutter, then you can check out my Introduction to Flutter post [here](https://owenhalliday.co.uk/introduction-to-flutter/).
+> If you aren't familiar with Flutter, then you can check out my Introduction to Flutter post [here](https://owenhalliday.co.uk/introduction-to-flutter/).

 # Project Setup